Away with Home

 Friday September 27th & 28th 2019

-The MISCELLANEOUS Productions is currently at work on their 2018 / 2019 project, Away With Home, exploring themes of home and homeland, identity, and belonging.
+MISCELLANEOUS Productions’ 2018 / 2019 project, Away with Home, explores themes of home and homeland, identity, and belonging.

 Away With Home is a transdisciplinary performance work featuring youth from the community, using contemporary and hip hop dance, neo-soul and hip hop music, Taiko drumming, performance art and performance poetry to examine questions that are deeply personal to them.